Aims of the Committee

 During the pandemic, in 2020, Sam turned his passion for cricket into his own business, Buffalo Cricket, selling high quality and engraved cricket equipment.

 Sam lives in London with his wife and family.

 Mark Hoskins (Headmaster), Reed's School

 Lucy Hurford (Bursar), Reed's School

-Sharmaine Matthews (Assistant Alumni Director), Reed’s School
+Sharmaine Matthews (Head of Alumni & Community Relations), Reed’s School

 Sharmaine's career started in international development aid followed by 25 years working in corporate communications, marketing and PR mainly in the media and broadcasting world with the likes of Thames Television, Sky and Capital Radio.
 She joined Reed's in 2008 to start the alumni relations function.